Joy Nwosu Lo-Bamijoko

-Joy Ifeoma Nroli Nwosu Lo-Bamijoko (born August 27, 1940) is a Nigerian ethnomusicologist, choral conductor, music critic and soprano.
-A music teacher at Unilag, she promoted Bel canto performances in Nigeria to develop interest in the opera and Italian style of singing.
+Joy Ifeoma Nroli Nwosu Lo-Bamijoko (born 27 August 1940) is a Nigerian ethnomusicologist, choral conductor, music critic and soprano.
+A music teacher at the University of Lagos, she promoted Bel canto performances in Nigeria to develop interest in the opera and Italian style of singing.
 She has performed over 50 solo or group concerts in Nigeria and a few other countries.

-In 1968, she published the book, Cinema e Africa for Aracne editrice, a piece about Africans in Cinema.
+In 1968, she published the book Cinema e Africa for Aracne editrice, a piece about Africans in Cinema.

 Life

-Nwosu was born in Enugu to the family of Charles Belonwu, a pastor and Deborah Nwosu both parents were members of their church's choir.
+Nwosu was born in Enugu, Nigeria, to the family of Charles Belonwu, a pastor, and Deborah Nwosu, both members of their church's choir.
 Nwosu soon joined her parents as a singer with the Faith Terbanacle Church choir.
-She continued to singing as a hobby in her secondary education and while she earned a grade II teaching certificate at Holy Rosary College, Enugu.
+She continued to sing as a hobby in her secondary education and while she earned a grade II teaching certificate at Holy Rosary College, Enugu.
 While at the college, she represented it in various choir competitions and won seven solo singing competitions at the Enugu Festival of Arts.

 After completing studies at Holy Rosary, she remained with the school as a teacher.
 Holy Rosary College was a catholic school; the nuns noticing Nwosu's talent in singing offered her a scholarship to study music at a College of Music in Dublin.
 She also secured an Eastern regional government scholarship with the opportunity to study music in Rome.
 Nwosu chose Rome and studied voice at the Conservatori Do Musica Santa Cecilia.

 She departed for Italy in 1962 but before she could be accepted at the school, she had to audition and take Italian lessons.
 She completed studies after spending five years at the conservatori and followed with additional courses in mass communications.
 In Italy, she was featured in operatic roles such as Puccini's Turandot at the Garden Theatre of Castel Gandolfo and also took extra jobs in Cleopatra and the Tenth Victim.
 She then appeared in a little shown film, Giovanni Vento's, Ill Nero in 1966.